sajjadhussa1n/CS470-Machine-Learning-2025/lectures/9_intoduction_to_neural_networks/lecture_notes.md

 ```

-- For multi-class classification
-- Outputs form a probability distribution over classes
-- Applications: digit recognition, object classification

 ## How Neural Networks Learn

 ### Backpropagation Algorithm
-Backpropagation is the fundamental algorithm that enables neural networks to learn from data.
+Backpropagation serves as the fundamental algorithm that enables neural networks to learn effectively from data.
+The learning process follows a structured sequence of operations.
+The forward pass computes predictions by propagating input data through the network layers.
+Loss calculation then measures how wrong these predictions are compared to actual targets.
+The backward pass calculates gradients using the chain rule to determine how each parameter contributes to the error.
+Finally, weight update adjusts the network parameters to reduce future errors.

+The key insight behind backpropagation's efficiency is that it computes how much each weight contributes to the total error by working backward through the network.
+This approach reuses computations strategically to avoid redundant calculations, making the learning process computationally feasible even for very large networks.

 **The Learning Process:**
 1. **Forward Pass**: Compute predictions from input to output